wgpu-mc/wgpu-mc/README.md

 #### Intro

-WebGPU is a new web specification designed to provide modern graphics and compute capabilities in an API.

-`wgpu` is the name of a crate which implements this specification, and it is written in Rust, allowing safe and fast usage of the WebGPU standard, which makes it a great platform to build a cross-platform renderer on.
+`wgpu` is a crate implementing the WebGPU specification in Rust.
+It's primary backends are Vulkan, DirectX 12, and Metal.

 #### Goals

-wgpu-mc is eventually meant to be a full replacement to the standard, official renderer "Blaze3D".
+wgpu-mc is a standalone rendering engine for Minecraft-compatible projects.
+It's also a replacement to Blaze3D using Fabric and the JNI to interface the two.
-It will be used as a Fabric mod, which will disable the original OpenGL code and interface with wgpu-mc, using the native Java interface.

 #### Current status

-The project is currently under active development (I'm solo at the moment though) and it's close to getting a proper proof-of-concept working.
-The demo renderer works independently of the game, but does showcase that the engine works.
-The main task is getting it to work with the game.

-#### Roadmap
+The project is currently under active development.
+Quite a few important features have been implemented, but not all of them.
+Feature parity with Blaze3D is the main goal at the moment, along with getting world rendering working with Java Edition.

+#### WIP and Completed Features

 Engine

-- [x] Load blockmodels
-- [x] Generate a texture atlas of the textures
-- [x] Convert the block models into a mesh
+- [x] Block models from standard datapacks
-- [x] Generate chunk meshes
+- [x] Terrain rendering
-- [x] Sky
+- [x] Skybox support
-- [x] Instanced Entity Rendering
+- [x] Instanced Entity Rendering (supported but no entities are implemented yet)
+- [ ] GPU Based Chunk Meshing
+- [ ] Particles
+- [ ] Lighting
+- [ ] Item rendering

 Minecraft

 - [x] Disable Blaze3d
-- [x] Open a window
+- [x] Basic GUI rendering
-- [ ] Upload basic chunk data to wgpu-mc
+- [ ] Full GUI integration
 - [ ] Integrate entities
+- [ ] World rendering
+- [ ] Particles

 Pie in the sky